 Step Two – Choose One or Two Goals to Pursue to Success

-We’ve already admitted that not making time for the pursuit of success is getting in the way, so why overburden yourself with too much?
+While not making time for the pursuit of success will always get in the way, it’s important to know that too many goals makes success at any goal impossible.
 By choosing one of two goals, it allows you to hone that precious focus of yours.
 Yes, I know you want it all – now – but trying to do it all muddies the water of your potential success.